 Keep Track of Chores

 Naturally just having an agreement in writing isn’t enough.
-Everyone has to carry their own weight around so it may be a good idea to use a spreadsheet or whiteboard to keep track of chores that are complete and yet to be done.
+Everyone has to carry their own weight so it is a good idea to use a spreadsheet or whiteboard to keep track of chores that are complete and yet to be done.
 You can also list who is responsible for them.
 Here are some things to include –

-- Number of times it should be done
+- The number of times the task should be done

 This is especially useful especially if you or your roommates are forgetful.
-A spreadsheet or whiteboard also tells you if things aren’t done and for how long, so you can make changes where needed.
+A spreadsheet or whiteboard also tells you if things aren’t done and for how long, so you can agree and make changes as needed.

 Take Turns Doing Specific Chores

-It might also be a good idea to take turns doing specific chores, so everyone does a little of everything and the worst jobs aren’t left to one person in particular.
-This is good because not everyone enjoys cleaning the toilet or doing the dishes every time.
-It also keeps everything fair between you and your roommates.
+It might also be a good idea to take turns doing specific chores so everyone does a little of everything and the worst jobs aren’t left to one person in particular.
+This is good because not everyone enjoys cleaning the toilet, for example, or doing the dishes every time.
+It also keeps things even between you and your roommates.
 Perhaps, depending on the layout of your apartment, each person is responsible for cleaning their own “side” of the apartment, and the common area cleaning is split every other week.

-Find a solution that works for you, but being up-front and getting an agreement in writing, can help keep everyone on track and honest.
+Find a solution that works for you.
+Being up-front, honest, and getting an agreement in writing can help keep everyone on track and reduce household tension.